Co-author: James Hurwood

 A credit rating or “credit score” is a numerical score that represents how trustworthy your reputation is as a borrower.
 Essentially, your credit score sums up the information on your credit report into one number.

 Your credit rating is important because it directly influences the amount of credit that a lender will make available to you as a borrower (your credit limit) and the interest rate and other terms the lender may offer.
 Lenders use this information to decide if lending you money is worth the risk.
+One reason you might like to check your credit score – and improve it – is if you are considering applying for a loan.

 Is a credit rating the same as a credit score?